-The purpose of this Section is to provide by special permit for an alternative to traditional business development that enhances the rural, village atmosphere of the Town Center or otherwise provides increased public benefits by permitting greater flexibility in site design and mix of uses than is otherwise allowed in this By-law.
+A. Purpose.
+The purpose of this section is to provide by special permit for an alternative to traditional business development that enhances the rural, village atmosphere of the Town Center or otherwise provides increased public benefits by permitting greater flexibility in site design and mix of uses than is otherwise allowed in this bylaw.
 The intent of this zoning provision is to:

-- provide for greater integration of land uses within the Town Center; - preserve historic buildings by providing economically viable uses for them; - relieve congestion by providing linked access and parking; - perpetuate and enhance the appearance of Sherborn's traditional small town New England center; and - promote better building location and overall site planning than may be possible under traditional zoning, while retaining standard setbacks from other properties not part of the Planned Unit Development.
+- (1) Provide for greater integration of land uses within the Town Center; - (2) Preserve historic buildings by providing economically viable uses for them; - (3) Relieve congestion by providing linked access and parking;

+- (4) Perpetuate and enhance the appearance of Sherborn's traditional small town New England center; and - (5) Promote better building location and overall site planning than may be possible under traditional zoning, while retaining standard setbacks from other properties not part of the planned unit development.